Sierra Leone: Media

 Radio is the most popular and most-trusted media in Sierra Leone, with 85% of people having access to a radio and 72% of people in the country listening to the radio daily.
 These levels do vary between areas of the country, with the Western Area having the highest levels and Kailahun the lowest.
 Stations mainly consist of local commercial stations with a limited broadcast range, combined with a few stations with national coverage – Capital Radio Sierra Leone being the largest of the commercial stations.

 The United Nations Mission in Sierra Leone (UNIOSIL) ran one of the most popular stations in the country, broadcasting programs in a range of languages.
 The UN mission was restructured in 2008 and it was decided that the UN Radio would be merged with SLBS to form the new Sierra Leone Broadcasting Corporation (SLBC).
 This merger eventually happened in 2011 after the necessary legislation was enacted.
 SLBC transmits radio on FM and has two television services, one of which is uplinked by satellite for international consumption.
 FM relays of the BBC World Service (in Freetown, Bo, Kenema and Makeni), Radio France Internationale (Freetown only) and Voice of America (Freetown only) are also broadcast.

 Outside the capital Freetown and other major cities, television is not watched by a great many people, although Bo, Kenema and Makeni are served by their own relays of the main SLBC service.
 There are three free terrestrial television stations in Sierra Leone, one run by the government SLBC and the other two are private stations in Freetown, Star TV which is run by the owner of the Standard-Times newspaper and AYV – Africa Young Voices.
 Several religious funded TV stations operate intermittently.
-Two other commercial TV operators (ABC and AIT) closed after they were not profitable.
 In 2007, a pay-per-view service was also introduced by GTV as part of a pan-African television service in addition to the nine-year-old sub-Saharan Digital satellite television service (DStv) originating from Multichoice Africa in South Africa.
 GTV subsequently went out of business, leaving DStv as the only provider of subscription satellite television in the country.
-Several organisations planned to operate digital terrestrial subscription TV services, with Multichoice's Go TV having built infrastructure ahead of getting a licence and ultimately failing to get a licence.
 ITV and SATCON are currently operational.

 Internet access in Sierra Leone has been sparse but is on the increase, especially since the introduction of 3G/4G cellular phone services across the country.
 There are several main internet service providers (ISPs) operating in the country.
-Freetown has internet cafés and other businesses offering internet access.
 Problems experienced with access to the Internet include an intermittent electricity supply and a slow connection speed in the country outside Freetown.

 Arts

 The arts in Sierra Leone are a mixture of tradition and hybrid African and western styles.

+In 1963 the Sierra Leonean National Dance Troupe was created by John Akar in order to showcase Sierra Leone's national cultural heritage.